gnss-sdr/gnss-sdr/utils/skyplot/README.md

 - Color-codes satellites by constellation (GPS, Galileo, GLONASS, BeiDou).
 - Elevation mask set to 5°, configurable via the `--elev-mask` optional argument.
 - Outputs high-quality image in PDF format.
-EPS, PNG, and SVG formats are also available via the `--format` optional argument.
+EPS, JPG, PNG, and SVG formats are also available via the `--format` optional argument.
 - Non-interactive mode for CI jobs with the `--no-show` optional argument.
 - Constellations to plot can be configured via the `--system` optional argument.
 - Optionally, it uses the corresponding RINEX observation file to limit the plot